open-goal/open-goal.github.io/documentation/faq.md

 ### I am getting "illegal operation"/"illegal instruction" errors when running the game or tools.

 Make sure your CPU supports AVX.
-If it does, this shouldn't happen, so please contact us in the support channel of the discord server and we can help.
+If it does, please contact us in the support channel of the discord server and we can try to help.

 ### The game is really slow.